-Driving under the influence of Drugs (DUID) is an issue because more and more people are being prescribed medication, as well as choosing to use illicit drugs.
+Driving under the influence of Drugs (DUID) has become a bigger issue given the increasing number of Marijuana users in the United States.
 Using over-the-counter medicines that cause drowsiness, powerful narcotics obtained at pharmacies, and home-grown marijuana can all lead to a DUI charge.

 Marijuana is a substance that, like alcohol, has been used by people for thousands of years, but is arguably safer and less addictive.
 Twenty-nine states and the District of Columbia now allow patients and doctors to utilize cannabis in their treatment plans.
 Nearly half the states have decriminalized the adult possession of small amounts of marijuana.
 Eight states have legalized recreational use.

 In Kentucky, possession of any amount of marijuana for any reason is still a crime, and those accused of driving under the influence of it can be charged with DUI.

 The Commonwealth must prove actual impairment in a marijuana-related DUI prosecution.
 There is no equivalent of the per se 0.08 BAC for marijuana.
 This means that your attorney will need to know how much detectable THC in a person’s system is impairing.
 In an attempt to obtain a DUI conviction, the state may seek a sample of your blood to use against you.
 Urine is sometimes collected but this practice is becoming less and less common.
 Other methods of detecting and estimating THC content, like the saliva swab, have yet to come into widespread use.

 If you have been charged with marijuana DUI let an attorney who knows that factors like your age, gender, body fat percentage, frequency of use, and potency of the marijuana strain itself ultimately determine the THC content of your blood, which, in turn, will be the key to proving your innocence.